TomiS/schema-test/README.md

 - Run `yarn install` (or similar, tested with old yarn 1.2x)
-- Run `yarn test` (should compiler ReScript and cause one succesful and one failed test)
+- Run `yarn test` (should compile ReScript and run tests causing one succesful and one failed test)